rpap75/city-explorer/README.md

 Name of feature: #1

 Estimate of time needed to complete:
+2 hours

-Start time:
+Start time: 2:30

-Finish time:
+Finish time: 3:55

-Actual time needed to complete:
+Actual time needed to complete: 1hr 30min

 Name of feature: #2